Case Details

 How Did the Court Analyse the Issues?

-The court then addressed whether the Company was bound by a Letter of Engagement dated 19 May 2010.
-The defendants’ case relied on the existence of that engagement as a contractual basis for the fees claimed.
-However, the court held that the Company was not bound by the Letter of Engagement under s 41 of the Companies Act 1967.
-The reasons were twofold: first, the contract was not entered into by the Company or by any person on its behalf before incorporation; second, the Company did not ratify the contract after its formation.
+On the third issue, the court found that the Company was not bound by the Letter of Engagement dated 19 May 2010 pursuant to section 41 of the Companies Act 1967.
+The court held that the contract was not entered into by the Company or by any other person on its behalf before incorporation, and the Company did not ratify the contract after its formation.

 What Was the Outcome?